 The production team wanted a boat small enough to be sailed independently by Bond but still looked “used and well-loved”.
 They landed on a 14m modern-classic Spirit 46, which was due to undergo a winter refit. “[Eon] said, ‘no, leave it like that, with that slightly end of season, slightly used look about it’,” McMillan says.
 “They didn't want her to be pristine, although we did of course.”

-“I think once he’s learned something, he doesn’t have to relearn it at all.”
-With the sailing instruction in hand, McMillan was even able to “enjoy the sunshine and drink a bit of rum”,
+“I think once he’s learned something, he doesn’t have to relearn it at all,” added McMillan.
+The Spirit founder reminisces fondly on the experience, recounting that, with the sailing instruction in hand, he was even able to “enjoy the sunshine and drink a bit of rum.”

 The Spirit 46 is now back with her owners, who recently cruised her around the Long Island Sound.
-Spirit Yachts, meanwhile, is gearing up for the No Time To Die release, which McMillan anticipates will once again have a positive impact on enquiries and brand awareness.
+Spirit Yachts, meanwhile, has been enjoying the attention from the film release, with McMillan suggesting that it will once again have a positive impact on enquiries and brand awareness.

 As for the future, McMillan hopes the partnership will mean more appearances on screen “I think it would hopefully mean that every now and again, we will certainly be involved,” hints McMillan, adding that the partnership “is a very nice accolade to have.”